 How to play: Each player is dealt seven cards at the game's start, with the remaining ones placed facedown to form a "draw" pile.
 The top card of the draw pile is turned over to begin a "discard" pile.

 The first player has to match the card in the discard pile either by number, color or word.
 For example, if the card played is a red 7, the next player must throw down a red card or a 7 of any color.
-The player can also play a Wild or Draw Four card.
+The player can also play a Wild or a Wild Draw Four card, the latter only if he or she doesn't have a playable card in that color.
 If the player doesn't have a playable card, he or she must pick a card from the draw pile and play it, if possible.

 If the card plucked from the draw pile isn't playable, the next player must take his or her turn.
 When a player has one card left, he or she must yell "Uno!"
 If the player forgets, he or she has to pick two cards from the draw pile.
 So much for imminent victory.

 Once a player has no cards left, the hand is over.
-Points are scored, and the dealer doles out new hands to everyone [source: The House of Cards].
+Points are scored, and the dealer doles out new hands to everyone.

 Scoring UNO is simple.
 When a player plays all his or her cards, the others count their points based on their remaining cards.
 Numbered cards are face value, colored special cards are worth 20 points and Wild cards are worth 50 points.
 The first player to play all of his or her cards receives points for the cards left in the opponents' hands.
 The first person to reach 500 points is declared the winner.